-Why study the IIE Bachelor of Child and Youth Care?
+Why study Bachelor of Child and Youth Care?

 The BCYC lends itself to meet these aims through its focus on engagement with the community; the skills focused on to ensure professional registration; the instruction methods aimed at supporting learning by the student; and the multiple modes of instruction built into the degree.
 While it considers global trends through linking the student to an online CYC international network, it will also offer a locally relevant approach to the use of sources and case studies.